Screaming Into Silence (a story)

 Room 408, The Left Wing

 The Emilia is hovering, pulling on my notebook.
 I don’t like this, James, I don’t like what’s happening.
 Only God knows, but does He even care about me anymore?
-I’m just some mad girl locked up in a room.
+I’m just some poor mad girl locked up in a room.

 Soli Deo Gloria,